Myjoyysr/DigiFab2020/README.md

 One of our team members, Joonas, decided that he cannot no longer participate with the course.
 So it'll be the three of us, V-P, Janne and Patrik who will finish the project.
 Currently, we are thinking should we use continuous rotating servos or normal ones for wheels.
 Not sure if we can use a motor driver shield. -> We decided to use continuously rotating servos in the wheels so we don't have to worry about the motor driver shield.
 We also finished our 3D design for the sweeper, which is also doable with a laser cutter.
 First Tinkercad sketches with code are also ready.
 The next step is to decide the servos, choose if we want to add two rear-ping sensors for edge finding, decide power sources for electronics and servos, decide if we want to still add rotary sponge with dc motor and include everything we decide to 3D model.

 # Week 7
 This week we had the mid-term presentation.
-After the feedback from the teachers, we are considering if we would change our ultrasonic-sensors to infrared.
+After the feedback from the teachers, we are considering if we would change our ultrasonic sensors to infrared.
 They might be cheaper and perhaps smaller.
 We did some some research, and it first seemed that they would actually be both larger and more expensive than the original sensors.
-But finally Janne discovered TCRT5000-infrared sensor which was cheap and small.
+But finally Janne discovered TCRT5000 IR sensor, which was cheap and small.
 So this is probably the one we will go with.

 Patrik did some more specific 3d design, which is seen below.
-This is also pretty close to final one, and next week it should be finalised.
+This is already pretty close to final one, and next week it should be finalised.
 We will also need to check out the Metal Sheet Workspace for our 3d design.

 There are also a lot of final decisions for next week: the sensors, power sources and servos.
+We still haven’t decided whether we’ll have the rotating sponge under the Sweeper Keeper.
+This would be a nice touch, but it might bring us some worries with the movement.
+We also need to finalize the coding.

 # Week 8
 -